-The faculty of the Graduate School are appointed by the Dean from the faculty of those divisions of the University that offer graduate programs: Creighton College of Arts and Sciences, College of Business Administration, the School of Medicine, the School of Nursing and the School of Pharmacy and Health Professions.
+The faculty of the Graduate School are appointed by the Dean from the faculty of those divisions of the University that offer graduate programs: Creighton College of Arts and Sciences, College of Business Administration, the School of Law, the School of Medicine, the School of Nursing and the School of Pharmacy and Health Professions.

-The graduate faculty serve as program directors and graduate student advisers.
-Questions relating to specific aspects of graduate study can be directed to the particular program's director of graduate studies or to the student's graduate adviser.
+The graduate faculty serve as program directors and graduate student advisors.
+Questions relating to specific aspects of graduate study can be directed to the particular program's director of graduate studies or to the student's graduate advisor.
 Questions relating to specific aspects of admission, however, should be directed to the Office of the Dean of the Graduate School.
 The duties of the graduate faculty include the following:

-- 1. Reviewing, sponsoring, and making recommendations regarding the admission of new students to degree programs and forwarding them to the Dean of the Graduate School for approval; - 2.
-Advising graduate students and formulating curricular plans of study;

-forwarding them to the Dean of the Graduate School for approval;

-4. Assisting the Dean of the Graduate School in implementation of regulations and policies covering graduate students, graduate study, and graduate courses.
+- Reviewing, sponsoring, and making recommendations regarding the admission of new students to degree programs and forwarding them to the Dean of the Graduate School for approval; - 2.
+Advising graduate students and formulating curricular plans of study; - 3.
+Reviewing and approving individual degree programs (plans of study) and forwarding them to the Dean of the Graduate School for approval; - 4.
+Assisting the Dean of the Graduate School in implementation of regulations and policies covering graduate students, graduate study, and graduate courses.